litecoincash-project/litecoincash/doc/build-netbsd.md

 ======================
 (updated for NetBSD 7.0)

-This guide describes how to build litecoincashd and command-line utilities on NetBSD.
+This guide describes how to build neond and command-line utilities on NetBSD.

 This guide does not contain instructions for building the GUI.